Skip to main content

 var order = await WithSession(() =>

-Every GraphQL mutation runs through STXGraphQLBaseService.SendMutationWithRetry, which uses Polly to retry on:
+Every GraphQL mutation runs through STXGraphQLBaseService.SendMutationWithRetry, which uses Polly with the following default policy:

 Rate limits